robertpeteuil/multi-cloud-control/README.rst

 Multi-Cloud-Control provides a single solution for controlling cloud VMs/Instances on AWS, Azure and GCP (including multiple accounts per provider).
 This includes displaying a unified list of VM-instances across cloud providers, and Starting / Stopping / Connecting to VM-instances on any providers platforms.
 This is extremely useful for companies, projects, and people that use VM-instances on multiple clouds.

-There are two commands that can be used depending on the needs at the time: ``mccl`` - "List Mode" and ``mcc`` - "Command Mode".
-Each command is described below and screenshots of each are provided.
+There are two methods of using this utility, depending on the command used:
+- ``mccl`` - "List Mode" - Displays a unified list of VM-Instances and parameters from all providers
+- ``mcc`` - "Command Mode" - Displays a unified list of VM-Instances across providers and enables command execution

 ``mccl``
 --------

-- ``mccl`` displays a list of VM-Instances and data from all providers (and returns to the prompt)
+- ``mccl`` Displays a unified list of VM-Instances and parameters from all providers

-  - design for quickly displaying a unified list of VM-instance status across all providers
+  - design for quickly displaying a unified list across all providers, when quick access to information is needed

 **List Mode screenshot**